xAPI-vle/xAPI-vle-recipe/README.md

 You can do all this through the Github GUI, but you're welcome to use any other git tool you prefer.

-If the need arises, particular versions will get their own branches, but until that time, everything is merged into the main branche.
+If the need arises, particular versions will get their own branches, but until that time, everything is merged into the main branch.
 Releases will be made after the group has come to an agreement.

 ## Vocabulary and Common Structures